 750 S 2nd St, Minneapolis, MN 55401

-Family fun: Fresh fall farmers market produce, flowers, samples, live music, storytime with the Guthrie each first Saturday of the month, and occasional activities for kids, including the POP Club.
+Family fun: Fall farmers market fresh produce, cut flowers, samples, live entertainment and music, storytime with the Guthrie each first Saturday of the month, and occasional activities for kids, including the POP Club.
+We recommend bussing or biking to the market, but if you are driving find a parking lot with the MPLS Parking App.

 Eat more veggies: Sneak if you have to.
 I mentioned above that chili is a great meal for hiding vegetables.
 Spaghetti sauce, soups, fried rice, omelets, meatballs and tuna salad are other good options.
 I very slowly replaced all the greens in our salads with spinach and kale and I promise, nobody noticed.

-Make a day: Round of the day downtown visiting the super kid-friendly Mill City Museum, crossing the Mississippi on the Stone Arch Bridge, and taking a tour of the St Anthony Falls Lock and Dam – all within easy walking distance of the market.
+Make a day: Round of the day downtown visiting the super kid-friendly Mill City Museum, crossing the Mississippi on the Stone Arch Bridge to explore Father Hennepin Bluff Park & Historic Main Street Park, and taking a tour of the St Anthony Falls Lock and Dam – all within easy walking distance of the market.

 Northeast Farmers Market